 12] Disable Enhanced Protected Mode

 Enhanced Protected Mode is a new feature in Internet Explorer 10.
-To disable it, if it prevents you from opening web pages in the Internet Explorer do the following, If some webpages are not displayed In Internet Explorer, even if the computer is connected to Internet, try the following:
+To disable it, if it prevents you from opening web pages in the Internet Explorer do the following, If some web pages are not displayed In Internet Explorer, even if the computer is connected to the Internet, try the following:

 - Open ‘Internet Options’ and switch to the ‘Advanced’ tab.

 - Next, locate the checkbox ‘Enable Enhanced Protected Mode’.

 - Uncheck the box.
 Hit the Apply button and then click OK.
 Restart Internet Explorer and check to see if the issue is resolved.
 Please note disabling the Protected Mode may enhance the performance in Internet Explorer but could leave your computer at risk for possible attacks.

 13] Check Proxy and DNS Settings

 Proxies provide you with more privacy if you are simply connecting directly to the internet.
 By default, Internet Explorer automatically detects proxy settings.
 However, if this setting has been tampered with you may experience the problem in connecting to the desired network.
 To verify if all is well with the proxy settings, follow these steps.

 Open ‘Internet Options’ > Connections tab, and then the LAN settings.

 Click ‘Automatically detect settings and check if there is check mark against it in the box.

 14] Reset your browser

 If the problem persists, it is likely that some unwanted changes were made to your installation of Internet Explorer and therefore stopping you from viewing some websites.
 Reset Internet Explorer to its original settings.

 15] Start Windows in Clean Boot State